INTRODUCTION

 (16) … and ordered the people selling the doves, “Take all this away and stop turning my Father’s house into a marketplace!”

-Jesus’ action was also a fulfillment of Malachi 3:1-2.
+Jesus’ action was also a fulfilment of Malachi 3:1-2.
 “Now, I am sending my messenger ahead of me to clear the way; then suddenly the LORD for whom you long will enter the sanctuary.
 The messenger of the covenant whom you so greatly desire is coming, says the LORD of hosts.
 Who can endure the day of his coming and who can stand when he appears?
 For he is like fire in the foundry and like the lye used for bleaching.”
 John the Baptist came as the messenger and Jesus came to purify the Temple.

-(17) His disciples recalled the words of Scripture: Zeal for your house consumes me like a fire.
+(17) His disciples recalled the words of Scripture: Zeal for your house consumes me like a fire

 When the disciples witnessed the brave action of Jesus in the Temple, they remembered King David’s Psalm 69:9: “Zeal for your house burns me like fire, and those who insult you insult me as well.”
-David was expressing his passion for the house of God that also became a prediction and fulfillment in Jesus’ life.
+David was expressing his passion for the house of God that also became a prediction and fulfilment in Jesus’ life.

-The house of God could mean the Tabernacle or the assembly of God.
+The house of God could mean the Tabernacle or the Assembly of God.
 King David was very zealous for the house of God.
 Though he wished to build the Temple, God did not allow him to do so during his reign.
 However, he expressed his zeal for the house of God:

-King David spent his entire life to unify the scattered Israelite tribes and to build up the assembly of God (2 Samuel 5:1-5).
+King David spent his entire life to unify the scattered Israelite tribes and to build up the Assembly of God (2 Sam 5:1-5).
 The enthusiastic actions of Jesus to unify all nations including the Israelites and the Gentiles in his new Temple remind David’s zeal for the unification of Israelites.
 David prepared every material needed for the Temple.
 So also, Jesus prepared everything necessary for the new Israel.
 Just as David did not build the Temple, Jesus let the Holy Spirit inaugurate his church on the day of Pentecost.
 He also allowed the apostles to build up the church.

 In his attempt to purify Israel, Jesus did the dramatic action of cleansing the Temple of God by expelling the merchants and their merchandise.
 It conveyed the need to rectify the evils in the then Judaism.